bmrb-io/BMRB-API/README.md

 Query types that work on an entry-basis do not need to specify a database as all databases are searched for those query types.

+#### Development Tips

+To have the JSON returned by any method pretty-printed (whitespace is added to make the JSON human-readable), just add prettyprint=true to your query.

 ### Queries

 #### Status (GET)